 \textbf{Uneven zero-gradient rates (\textsc{RP sampler}): }~In practice, sampling prompts according to task weights $z^t$ is insufficient under GRPO because many prompts yield zero gradients.
 Since tasks might exhibit widely different zero-gradient rates, the effective composition of the training batch can deviate from the intended task proportions, leading to a mismatch between the task weights produced by \Cref{sub:impr-weights} and the actual gradient contributions.
 To address this, \algo{} uses a \emph{Ratio-Preserving Sampler (RP sampler)} for batch construction (\Cref{alg:eff-ensure-dapo}).
 The RP sampler enforces the target task proportions in the post-filtered batch (after zero gradient prompts filtered) using oversampling and acceptance-aware resampling.
 We detail this procedure in \Cref{sec:prac-issue}.\looseness=-1

-Together, the task weights influence how data are sampled across tasks, and the resulting reward and improvement metrics in turn affect subsequent weight updates, forming an effective loop that ultimately drives \algo{}'s reliable performance across tasks.
+Together, task weights influence how data are sampled, and the resulting reward and improvement metrics affect subsequent weight updates forming an effective loop that results in \algo{}'s reliable performance across tasks.